phucvu-nyu/bst236/docs/chapter_syllabus/syllabus.md

 ## Github Classroom
 The homework and project will be assigned through Github Classroom.
 Refer to the [Appendix](../chapter_appendix/github.md) for more details.

 All the course materials are hosted on Github Classroom.
-The course canvas site is only for  posting the grades.
+The course canvas site is only for one-minute summary, posting the grades, and zoom recordings.

 ## Homework Submission Guidelines